fdw/rofimoji/picker/docs/rofimoji.1.md

 --action, -a

-: Possible values: type, copy, clipboard
+: Possible values: type, copy, clipboard, unicode, copy-unicode

-      Choose what to do with the selected characters: Directly type them with the "Typer", copy them to the clipboard using the "Clipboarder", or insert them indirectly using the clipboard.
+      Choose what to do with the selected characters: Directly type them with the "Typer", copy them to the clipboard using the "Clipboarder", or insert them indirectly using the clipboard. "unicode" will type the unicode codepoints of the chosen characters, "copy-unicode" will copy it.

 --skin-tone=_skin-tone_, -s _skin-tone_